cgtuebingen/praktikum-ws16-funfair/README.md

 bash firefox painter.html
 ```
 You should then see a picture frame containg the 'Lena' image or a snapshot of yourself.
 Use your mouse to draw, or your hands that move in the air above the leap motion device.

+### Main Project
+The project can be started with python:
+python app.py
+After that, the browser can be opened: http://localhost:8080
+A websocket example can be found on http://localhost:8080/websock.html

+Installation
+Before python works, all dependencies must be installed:
+pip install -r dependencies.txt

 ## Acknowledgement